NBA Calls Off News Conferences For Players In China As Controversy Lingers

 That game between the Nets and Lakers was played "with a stipulation by the Chinese government, mandating that no media availability of any kind be held at the game and that NBA commissioner Adam Silver cancel his pregame news conference," ESPN says.

-The NBA spent much of the week trying to get past the controversy that began after Morey tweeted: ""Fight for Freedom.
+The NBA spent much of the week trying to get past the controversy that began after Morey tweeted: "Fight for Freedom.
 Stand with Hong Kong."

 That tweet was quickly deleted, but not before thrusting the league into a vexing position in China.
 Several Chinese officials and businesses, including the Chinese Basketball Association, headed by former NBA star and Hall of Famer Yao Ming, said they would drop their dealings with the Rockets.